-When dogs are trained using punishment, such as choke, prong, or shock collar corrections, studies have shown that they display more stress-related behaviors as well as higher levels of the stress-related hormone, cortisol, in comparison with dogs trained with rewards.
-Aside from the obvious fact that we should not want our dogs to be in a state of stress for their own well-being, stress makes it harder for your dog to learn what you are trying to teach him.
+When dogs are trained using punishment, such as choke, prong, or shock collar corrections, studies show that they display more stress-related behaviors as well as higher levels of the stress-related hormone, cortisol, in comparison with dogs trained with rewards.
+Aside from the obvious fact that we should not want our dogs to be in a state of stress for their own well-being, stress makes it harder for your dog to learn what you are trying to teach them.
 Instead of being focused on learning what they should do, your dog is preoccupied with worrying about when the next painful correction might come.
 Your dog now also has no motivation to improve the quality of his training response.
 Dogs trained with punishment are more likely to only do the least amount required of them to avoid a correction.

 Aversive Training Methods Can Have Unintended Consequences